Creative2709/Audio-detection-in-autoproctored-exam/README.txt

-The basic idea behind this audio part of the auto proctoring project is capturing sound from the microphone when it detects sound and converting it into text using Google’s speech recognition API.
+The basic idea behind this audio part of the auto proctoring project is recording sound from the microphone when it detects sound and converting it into text using Google’s speech recognition API.

-The stopwords from this text are removed.

-Then a question paper whose stopwords are also removed is compared with this text.
+Then texts from question paper is compared with this text.
 If the words of text from the candidate's voice and question paper matches.
 The audio and text files both are saved for the reference and we give warning to him.
+Otherwise deleted by giving warning for noise detection